Pawnii1109/Multi-Agent-Research-Assistant-/README.md

-Multi-Agent Research Assistant 🤖
+Multi-Agent Research Assistant 🤖\n

 A Streamlit app powered by Google Gemini generative AI that automates the research workflow.
-Enter a research topic and this app’s three specialized AI agents—Planner, Researcher, and Writer—collaborate to generate key questions, gather detailed answers, and compile a polished summary report.
+Enter a research topic and this app’s three specialized AI agents—Planner, Researcher, and Writer—collaborate to generate key questions, gather detailed answers, and compile a polished summary report.\n\n

 Features:-
 1.AI-driven research plan generation with JSON formatted questions